Can you tell us about yourself a little bit?

 Tell us about Your Company and what you are doing for work here:

 Before moving to Bulgaria my career was mostly in Human Resources.

-I have had a few different jobs in Bulgaria but now I mostly work for myself.
-I have a company registered in Bulgaria and I work in Operations and Project Management and my clients are mostly in English speaking countries like the US, Canada, UK and Australia.
+I have had a few different jobs in Bulgaria but now I work as a HR Consultant.
+I work remotely and the clients I work with are mostly in English speaking countries like the US, Canada, UK and Australia.
 Although of course, I have also had Bulgarian clients as well.